- COVID19 ALERT

 We are still offering curbside service for those that prefer it.
 In that case, you will pull up to the curb out front and call us.
 We will discuss what we will be doing and get verbal approval for the initial procedure(s).
 We will call you with findings, updates, questions as needed.
 When we are finished we will obtain payment over the phone and your cat will be returned to your car.

 You must have your cat in a very secure carrier otherwise we will not be able to transport any cats back and forth between your car and our clinic.

-If you are coming to pick up medications, food, etc. please call us from your car and we will get payment over the phone and bring what you need to your car.
+IN order to limit the number of people in and out of the clinic, we are still doing curbside for medications and food pick up, as well as surgery drop off and pick up.
+Please call us from your car and we will get payment over the phone and bring what you need to your car.

 Please let us know before coming if you have any respiratory symptoms, have been exposed to anyone that has been diagnosed with COVID19 or have traveled to a high risk area.
 If this is the case we ask that you have a family member or a friend that does not live with you bring your cat to the appointment and that you be available by phone.
 If you cannot do that let us know and we will try to arrange a safe way to still see your cat.

 We have been taking extra measures to disinfect in order to keep our facility as safe as possible for our clients, patients and staff.
 We sanitize at regular intervals daily.
 Our staff is being diligent about handwashing, not touching their face and using hand sanitizer.
 If any of our staff is sick with any respiratory illness they are not allowed to come to work.

 We will continue to monitor this quickly evolving situation and keep you informed as things might change.
 Please be patient with us as we work out all the kinks with our new protocols.

 Dr. Tice and the Staff at Cat Care